7 Best Form Backend Services in 2026 [Compared]

 - Simple setup — POST to

-https://formspree.io/f/{formId}and it works. - Submission storage with a basic dashboard.
+https://formspree.io/f/{formId}and it works. - Submission storage with a basic dashboard (30-day history on the free plan).

 - Email notifications on submissions.